ianchesal/packer-config/README.md

 ### Continuous Integration

 I'm using Travis CI to build and test on every push to the public github repository.
 You can find the Travis CI page for this project here: https://travis-ci.org/ianchesal/packer-config/

-The project is currently setup in Travis to test Ruby 2.0.0 and 2.1.1.

 ### Branching in Git